YuyueminAustin/YuyueminAustin.github.io/_pages/cv.md

 {% include base_path %}

+You can download a PDF version [here](/files/YUEMIN_YU_CV.pdf), if you wish!
-A pdf version of my CV is available [here](/files/YUEMIN_YU_CV.pdf).
-The projects and publication(s) can be found in the navigation bar at the top.
+The projects and publication(s) can also be found in the navigation bar at the top.

 ## Education